justonia/unitycloudbuild/README.md

    --help, -h          show help
    --version, -v       print the version
 ```

+By default, commands output human-readable data.
+If --json is specified as a root flag
+a more detailed JSON response will be outputted (e.g. `unity-cb-tool --json targets list`).

 **NOTE:** In the examples below, the two target IDs 'windows-x64' and 'macos' are from
 one of my projects.
 The IDs for your project will be whatever you have setup for build